GMC-DRL/MetaBox/README.md

     np.exp(x)
     ```

-  * `T1` is the evaluation time of the problem in test set and is consistent for all algorithms.
+  * `T1` is the evaluation time of the first problem in test set and is consistent for all algorithms.

-  * `T2` is the test time of specific algorithm.
+  * `T2` is the test time of a specific algorithm running on the first problem in test set.

   * `cost` is the best costs sampled every 400 function evaluations along the test process of each algorithm running on each problem for 51 times.